Saiteja64/Amicus/README.md

 # Amicus
-Stay Connected All The Time with Facebook Friends.
+Stay Connected All The Time with Facebook Friends!